flensrocker/discriminated-unions/README.md

 It's so easy to get distracted.
 But we will get to that in a second! 😂

-Another convient way of expressing an "enumeration of values" in TypeScript are "string literal types".
+Another convenient way of expressing an "enumeration of values" in TypeScript is a collection of "string literal types".
 This means, that the actual type behind the values is `string`, but it can't be any string, it has to be some specific string.

 ```ts